-COVID-19 suspends in-person high school in south Georgia
+COVID-19 suspends in-person high school in South Georgia

-HOMERVILLE, Ga.
-(AP) — A high school in a south Georgia county is stopping in-person instruction for 10 days because of high numbers of COVID-19 exposures.
+HOMERVILLE — A high school in a South Georgia county is stopping in-person instruction for 10 days because of high numbers of COVID-19 exposures.

 The rural county just north of the Florida line has had the eighth-most cases per capita among Georgia counties in the last 14 days, according to numbers kept by The Associated Press.